smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - Bram Stoker, read 21 times

 **TOTAL**: 920 total authors read, with 304 unique.
+179 authors were used only once for this square.

 ### 11. Self Published or Indie Publisher